XML Financial LLC Grows Position in The Procter & Gamble Company (NYSE:PG)

-A number of other institutional investors and hedge funds have also recently modified their holdings of PG.
-GW&K Investment Management LLC bought a new stake in shares of Procter & Gamble in the 1st quarter worth about $28,000.
-Your Advocates Ltd. LLP grew its position in Procter & Gamble by 632.0% in the second quarter.
-Your Advocates Ltd. LLP now owns 183 shares of the company’s stock worth $28,000 after acquiring an additional 158 shares in the last quarter.
-IAG Wealth Partners LLC increased its stake in Procter & Gamble by 58.8% during the first quarter.
-IAG Wealth Partners LLC now owns 243 shares of the company’s stock worth $36,000 after acquiring an additional 90 shares during the last quarter.
-Ten Capital Wealth Advisors LLC lifted its stake in shares of Procter & Gamble by 325.8% in the 1st quarter.
-Ten Capital Wealth Advisors LLC now owns 264 shares of the company’s stock valued at $39,000 after purchasing an additional 202 shares during the last quarter.
-Finally, Silicon Valley Capital Partners boosted its holdings in shares of Procter & Gamble by 51.3% in the 1st quarter.
-Silicon Valley Capital Partners now owns 283 shares of the company’s stock worth $42,000 after purchasing an additional 96 shares during the period.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Your Advocates Ltd. LLP raised its position in Procter & Gamble by 632.0% during the second quarter.
+Your Advocates Ltd. LLP now owns 183 shares of the company’s stock worth $28,000 after acquiring an additional 158 shares during the period.
+GW&K Investment Management LLC purchased a new stake in Procter & Gamble during the 1st quarter worth approximately $28,000.
+IAG Wealth Partners LLC raised its position in shares of Procter & Gamble by 58.8% in the first quarter.
+IAG Wealth Partners LLC now owns 243 shares of the company’s stock valued at $36,000 after buying an additional 90 shares during the last quarter.
+Ten Capital Wealth Advisors LLC lifted its stake in shares of Procter & Gamble by 325.8% in the first quarter.
+Ten Capital Wealth Advisors LLC now owns 264 shares of the company’s stock worth $39,000 after buying an additional 202 shares in the last quarter.
+Finally, Silicon Valley Capital Partners grew its stake in Procter & Gamble by 51.3% during the 1st quarter.
+Silicon Valley Capital Partners now owns 283 shares of the company’s stock valued at $42,000 after acquiring an additional 96 shares in the last quarter.
 63.43% of the stock is owned by hedge funds and other institutional investors.

-In other Procter & Gamble news, COO Shailesh Jejurikar sold 7,871 shares of the firm’s stock in a transaction dated Thursday, August 17th.
-The stock was sold at an average price of $152.85, for a total value of $1,203,082.35.
-Following the completion of the sale, the chief operating officer now owns 21,657 shares of the company’s stock, valued at $3,310,272.45.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-In related news, insider Susan Street Whaley sold 884 shares of the firm’s stock in a transaction on Thursday, August 24th.
-The stock was sold at an average price of $154.49, for a total value of $136,569.16.
-Following the completion of the transaction, the insider now owns 8,073 shares in the company, valued at approximately $1,247,197.77.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, COO Shailesh Jejurikar sold 7,871 shares of the firm’s stock in a transaction dated Thursday, August 17th.
-The stock was sold at an average price of $152.85, for a total value of $1,203,082.35.
-Following the completion of the transaction, the chief operating officer now owns 21,657 shares of the company’s stock, valued at $3,310,272.45.
+In other news, insider Moses Victor Javier Aguilar sold 7,946 shares of the firm’s stock in a transaction on Friday, October 27th.
+The shares were sold at an average price of $147.09, for a total value of $1,168,777.14.
+Following the sale, the insider now directly owns 12,719 shares in the company, valued at approximately $1,870,837.71.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, insider Moses Victor Javier Aguilar sold 7,946 shares of the firm’s stock in a transaction dated Friday, October 27th.
+The stock was sold at an average price of $147.09, for a total transaction of $1,168,777.14.
+Following the sale, the insider now owns 12,719 shares of the company’s stock, valued at approximately $1,870,837.71.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Jon R. Moeller sold 19,822 shares of the company’s stock in a transaction that occurred on Thursday, August 17th.
+The shares were sold at an average price of $152.85, for a total value of $3,029,792.70.
+Following the completion of the transaction, the chief executive officer now directly owns 250,145 shares of the company’s stock, valued at $38,234,663.25.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 65,417 shares of company stock valued at $9,955,924.
-Corporate insiders own 0.17% of the company’s stock.
+Over the last ninety days, insiders have sold 65,417 shares of company stock worth $9,955,924.
+Company insiders own 0.17% of the company’s stock.

 Procter & Gamble Trading Up 0.1 %

-Procter & Gamble (NYSE:PG – Get Free Report) last released its quarterly earnings results on Wednesday, October 18th.
-The company reported $1.83 EPS for the quarter, beating the consensus estimate of $1.71 by $0.12.
+Procter & Gamble (NYSE:PG – Get Free Report) last posted its quarterly earnings results on Wednesday, October 18th.
+The company reported $1.83 EPS for the quarter, topping the consensus estimate of $1.71 by $0.12.
+The business had revenue of $21.87 billion during the quarter, compared to the consensus estimate of $21.58 billion.
 Procter & Gamble had a net margin of 18.30% and a return on equity of 33.49%.
-The business had revenue of $21.87 billion during the quarter, compared to analyst estimates of $21.58 billion.
-During the same period in the prior year, the firm posted $1.57 earnings per share.
-The company’s quarterly revenue was up 6.1% on a year-over-year basis.
-As a group, equities research analysts anticipate that The Procter & Gamble Company will post 6.42 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 6.1% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $1.57 earnings per share.
+Equities research analysts anticipate that The Procter & Gamble Company will post 6.42 EPS for the current fiscal year.

 Procter & Gamble Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, November 15th.
-Shareholders of record on Friday, October 20th will be issued a $0.9407 dividend.
-This represents a $3.76 annualized dividend and a yield of 2.51%.
-The ex-dividend date is Thursday, October 19th.
-Procter & Gamble’s dividend payout ratio is currently 61.04%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, November 15th.
+Stockholders of record on Friday, October 20th will be given a dividend of $0.9407 per share.
+This represents a $3.76 dividend on an annualized basis and a dividend yield of 2.51%.
+The ex-dividend date of this dividend is Thursday, October 19th.
+Procter & Gamble’s dividend payout ratio is presently 61.04%.

 The Procter & Gamble Company provides branded consumer packaged goods worldwide.
 It operates through five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers conditioners, shampoos, styling aids, and treatments under the Head & Shoulders, Herbal Essences, Pantene, and Rejoice brands; and antiperspirants and deodorants, personal cleansing, and skin care products under the Olay, Old Spice, Safeguard, Secret, and SK-II brands.